Stable Systems with Power Law Conditions for Poisson Hail: Connectivity and Spatial Growth

-To show Proposition \ref{lm: d>1 case}, we will use two steps with similar ideas.
-The first step is an induction on $i$, which measures the spatial distance between $(\edtt{\mathbf{0}},0)$ and $(x,S_{n}^\alpha)$ under the scale $S_{n}$.
+To show Proposition \ref{lm: d>1 case}, we use two steps with similar ideas.
+The first step is an induction on $i$, which measures the spatial distance between $(0,\mathbf{0})$ and $(S_{n}^\alpha,x)$ under the scale $S_{n}$.
 We divide the lattice \edtt{$\mathbb{Z}^d$} into cubes with side length $\edtf{S_{n}}$.
-In order to connect $(\edtt{\mathbf{0}},0)$ and a point $(x,\edtf{S_{n}^\alpha})$ with an $n$-admissible path $\gamma^{(n)}$, the $n$-admissible path will pass through at least $i$ cubes of scale \edtfff{$S_{n}$}, such that they are neighbors consecutively.
-Therefore, there are at most $C_d^i$ \edtt{(for example, $C_d= 3^d$)} different sequences of cubes, and for each fixed sequence, we can estimate the probability that there is an $n$-admissible path connecting them.
-We can use a stopping time argument to reduce the problem to the case when $i=2$, see \eqref{eq: base case} below.
-With union bounds, we can obtain that the probability decays geometrically in $i$ (see \eqref{eq: main}) from \eqref{eq: base case}.
+In order to connect $(0,\mathbf{0})$ and a point $(S_{n}^\alpha,x)$ with an $n$-admissible path $\gamma^{(n)}$, the $n$-admissible path { must } pass through {a sequence of neighboring cubes of length at least $i$}.
+Therefore, there are at most $C_d^i$ \edtt{(for example, $C_d= 3^d$)} different sequences of cubes, and for each fixed sequence, we {bound} the probability that there is an $n$-admissible path connecting them.
+We use a stopping time argument to reduce the problem to the case when $i=2$, see \eqref{eq: base case} below.
+With union bounds, we obtain that the probability decays geometrically in $i$ (see \eqref{eq: main}) from \eqref{eq: base case}.
 The second step is to show \eqref{eq: base case} \edtt{below}, and to obtain a recursive formula for $q_n(\lambda)$, see \eqref{eq:recursive formula}.
-We use induction on $n$ this time, and we will again divide $\mathbb{Z}^d$ into cubes with side length $S_{n}$, and consider a sequence of cubes connected by an $n$-admissible paths.
+We use induction on $n$ this time, and we { again} divide $\mathbb{Z}^d$ into cubes with side length $S_{n}$, and consider a sequence of cubes connected by an $n$-admissible paths.
 In both steps, the stopping times (which are the first time to connect the next cubes) are bounded by $S_n^{\alpha}$, but the total time is different: in the first step, it is $S_n^{\alpha}$; in the second step, it is $S_{n+1}^\alpha$.
-This results in different constants due to different counting, and different estimates for the probability of a fixed $n$-connecting sequence of cubes, see \eqref{eq: reduction} and \eqref{eq: key equation} below.
+This results in different constants due to different counting, and different {bounds} for the probability of a fixed $n$-connecting sequence of cubes, see \eqref{eq: reduction} and \eqref{eq: key equation} below.

 \begin{proof}(Proposition \ref{lm: d>1 case}) Let $n$ be fixed.
 We can always extend an $n$-admissible path $\gamma^{(n)}$ on $[0,t]$ to an $n$-admissible path $\hat{\gamma}^{(n)}$ on $[0,s+t]$, for some $s>0$, by letting $\hat{\gamma}^{(n)}$ to be constant after time $t$,